lukepark327/ethash-executable-geth/docs/addOPCODE.md

 	}
 }
 ```
 NewEVMContext creates a new context for use in the EVM.
+We need to use this func..